Melania Trump Looks ‘Uncomfortable’ And ‘Stiff’ In Display Of Affection With Donald, Body Language Expert Says

 Melania Trump may have shown a rare display of affection with her husband on the Fourth of July, but one body language expert said her “uncomfortable” demeanor tells a different story.

-This week, the First Lady and President Donald Trump held hands at a celebration of Independence Day, something they rarely do in public.
+This week, the first lady and President Donald Trump held hands at a celebration of Independence Day, something they rarely do in public.
 The images led to speculation that the two may be beyond the tension that was widely reported in the wake of the Stormy Daniels scandal, but a body language expert told InTouch Weekly that Melania still looks quite uncomfortable around her husband.

 Patti Wood told the celebrity news outlet that Melania “doesn’t look relaxed and at ease,” noting that her arms are stiff and close to her side in a “frozen-in position.”
 In another photo, Donald Trump appeared to show he was in control of his wife, she claimed.